wftutorials/android-beginner-tutorial/README.md

 ## Viewing your mobile app

-You can view your mobile app using an emulator or you can connect your phone via usb and have it displayed your phone.
-Emulators tends to be memory intensive but they are the best option if you can use your android phone.
+You can view your mobile app using an emulator or you can connect your phone via usb and have it displayed on your phone. [link](https://developer.android.com/studio/run/emulator) Emulators tends to be memory intensive but they are the best option if you cant use your android phone.
 To use your android phone you need to get developer mode setup.

-You can check this quick tutorial here to see how to get either of these thing setup.
-Lets back to coding.
+You can check this quick tutorial [here](https://developer.android.com/studio/debug/dev-options) to see how to get developer mode setup.
+Lets now get back to coding.

 ## Hello World

-If you setup your project they way we showed you.
+If you setup your project the way we showed you.
 You should already have the hello world going.
-When we run the app with our emulator we can see the following output.
+When we run the app with your emulator or mobile phone we can see the following output.

 [hello_world.png]

 Lets make some changes.
 Head to `app/src/main/java/res/layout/activity_main.xml` this the `activity_main.xml` file.
-We see the content.
+We see the content below.

 ```html
 <?xml version="1.0" encoding="utf-8"?>